-Figure 1: IPv6 Network Topology of GRNET
+Figure 1 IPv6 network topology of GRNET

-3.1.
 Address assignment

-GRNET is the administrative authority of a SLA, the 3FFE:2D00::/24 that has been assigned to it by the RIPE for the needs that will come up during the deployment of the IPv6 protocol at the east Mediterranean area.
-Following the guidelines of RFC 2450 an address plan was designed so as to distribute the allocated address space to the possible clients (Universities, Technology and Research Institutes etc) (Hinden, 1998).
-The decision was to allocate 3 bits for sharing between the Mediterranean countries, the next 5 bits for the big ISPs in each country, leaving the total of 96 bits to be consumed by the customers.
-This leads to 8 countries, 32 big ISPs in each country and each ISP can support up to ~65000 clients.
+GRNET is the administrative authority of a pTLA, the 3FFE:2D00::/24 that have been assigned to it by the RIPE for the needs that will arise during the deployment of the IPv6 protocol in the east Mediterranean area.
+Following the guidelines of RFC 2450 an address plan was designed so as to distribute the allocated address space to the possible clients (universities, technology and research institutes, etc.) (Hinden, 1998).
+The decision was to allocate three bits for sharing between the Mediterranean countries, the next five bits for the big ISPs in each country, leaving the total of 96 bits to be consumed by the customers.
+This leads to eight countries, 32 big ISPs in each country and each ISP can support up to ~65,000 clients.
 Since the last 64 bits comprise the host part, each client disposes 16 bits for the internal sub netting.